Superconductivity in W3Re2C with chiral structure: Results and Discussion

 The temperature-dependent electrical resistivity $\rho(T)$ measured from 300 to 2 K for W$_{3}$Re$_{2}$C polycrystal is shown in Fig. \ref{fig.1}(c) (main panel).
 The $\rho(T)$ curve exhibits a poor-metallic behavior with a weak temperature dependence.
-The residual resistivity ration is RRR = $\rho$(300 K)/$\rho$(7 K) $\sim$ 1.09.
+The residual resistivity ratio RRR (= $\rho$(300 K)/$\rho$(7 K)) is $\sim$ 1.09.
+Such poor metallic behavior of $\rho(T)$ curve with a small RRR value could be due to the grain boundary (GB) scattering in polycrystal sample.
+In addition, the existence of defects could also lead to the small RRR value because of electron-impurity scattering.
+It has to be noted that the single crystal of isostructural Mo$_3$Al$_2$C without GB also exhibits a similar behavior \cite{Wu}, implying that it may be an intrinsic behavior of these materials.
+Thus, the present $\rho(T)$ data is a higher estimate of intrinsic resistivity because of the existence of GB and/or defect scatterings.
 With decreasing temperature further, a sudden resistivity drop appears at 6.23 K [inset of Fig. \ref{fig.1}(c)], which can be ascribed to a superconducting transition.
 This superconducting transition shows a very sharp transition width ($\Delta T_{c}<$ 0.15 K).
+It is noted that with increasing C content $x$ in the starting materials, both the fitted $a$-axial lattice parameter and the $T_{c}$ exhibit similar non-monotonic behavior but the overall changes are relatively small (Fig. S5).
+It implies that the C deficiencies may have a minor effect on lattice parameter and superconducting properties.

 Fig. \ref{fig.1}(d) presents magnetic susceptibility 4$\pi \chi(T)$ as a function of temperature measured at 1 mT with zero-field-cooled (ZFC) and field-cooled (FC) modes.
 The onset superconducting transition temperature $T_{c}^{\rm onset}$ is defined as the intersection between the extrapolated normal-state susceptibility and the steepest-slope line of the diamagnetic signal (blue solid lines).
 The determined $T_{c}^{\rm onset}$ is about 6.12 K, consistent with the value obtained from $\rho(T)$ curve.
 At $T$ = 1.8 K, after considering demagnetization factor, the superconducting volume fraction estimated from the zero-field-cooling (ZFC) 4$\pi\chi(T)$ curve is close 100 \%, unambiguously confirming the bulk superconductivity of W$_{3}$Re$_{2}$C. The bifurcation of ZFC and FC 4$\pi \chi(T)$ curves below $T_{c}$ indicates the feature of type-II superconductivity in W$_{3}$Re$_{2}$C and the fluxing pinning effect leads to the smaller value of FC 4$\pi \chi(T)$ when compared to that of ZFC curve.
 Inset of Fig. \ref{fig.1}(d) shows the isothermal magnetization loop $M(\mu_{0}H)$ at 1.8 K, where pronounced hysteresis further confirms the type-II superconductivity of W$_{3}$Re$_{2}$C.